Leaders in Minimally Invasive Procedures in NY and NJ.

 It’s important to keep a record of the kind of pain you’re experiencing, because your diagnosis will be based on a discussion of your symptoms, a physical exam, and comprehensive medical history review.

-Dr. Q and his team will also want to know if you have a family history of the disease, or if you’ve experienced any recent trauma or injury.
+Our team will also want to know if you have a family history of the disease, or if you’ve experienced any recent trauma or injury.

 Treatment of degenerative disc disease is usually handled conservatively at the Q Spine Institute.
 Cold and hot therapies (like ice packs or a heating pad), along with pain relievers can help with pain symptoms.
 Activities like stretching may also alleviate pain.